Investigating large datasets in R

 model_name <- lm(dependent_variable ~ independent_variable_1 * independent_variable_2, data=dataframe_name )

-between the two independent variables indicates that we will be testing for the effects of independent variable 1, independent variable 2, and their interaction on the dependent variable.
-If we were not interested in testing for interactions among independent variables, we could replace the *
+Note that adding an asterisk * between the two independent variables indicates that we will be testing for the effects of independent variable 1, independent variable 2, and their interaction on the dependent variable.
+If we were not interested in testing for interactions among independent variables, we could replace the * with a + sign.

 Challenge 3